Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Introduction

-However, \revhu{conventional} HAR models of Wi-Fi sensing, such as Widar3.0~\cite{zhang2021widar3}, \revhu{only} enable single-person rather than multi-person HAR, which \revhu{cannot} address the increasingly complex requirements of real-world scenarios. \revhu{This is because} multi-person HAR demands sufficient spatial resolution to distinguish \revhu{different} subjects, \revhu{which} is inherently constrained by the limited channel bandwidth of Wi-Fi systems.
-Moreover, since the primary task of Wi-Fi systems remains communication, \revlx{excessive expansion of channel bandwidth is particularly restricted to reduce co-channel interference}~\cite{chintalapudi2012wifi,luo2021energy}. \revhu{In this regard,} some studies explore makeshift approaches, including decomposing CSI into multiple source components~\cite{MultiSense-UbiComp20} or employing \revhu{deep} neural networks to overfit CSI~\cite{huang2024wimans} for multi-person recognition; yet these \revhu{approaches} struggle to generalize beyond a small number of subjects due to the lack of \textit{physical-layer diversity}.
-Another line of work collects signals across different antenna arrays~\cite{mDTrack-MobiCom19, karanam2019tracking, song2024siwis} or channels~\cite{xie2015precise, Chronos-NSDI16, li2024uwb} to \revhu{compensate the limited bandwidth} with spatial or temporal \revhu{diversity}, though it often requires complex system modifications and may disrupt normal communications. \revlx{Consequently, developing a realistic multi-person Wi-Fi HAR method is a essential and urgent step toward realizing the ISAC ambition.}
+However, \revhu{existing deployable Wi-Fi sensing methods (as exemplified by Widar3.0~\cite{zhang2021widar3}) are often designed for single-person rather than \textit{multi-person} \footnote{\revhu{Here, multi-person HAR falls into three progressively more challenging sensing targets: a specific subject under multi-person interference, the independent activities of each subject, and the interactions among multiple subjects.}} HAR}, and thus cannot address the increasingly complex requirements of real-world scenarios.
+This is because multi-person HAR demands sufficient spatial resolution to distinguish different subjects, which is inherently constrained by the limited channel bandwidth of Wi-Fi systems.
+Since the primary task of Wi-Fi systems remains communication, excessive expansion of channel bandwidth is particularly restricted to reduce co-channel interference~\cite{chintalapudi2012wifi,luo2021energy}.
+Consequently, makeshift solutions, including decomposing CSI into multiple source components~\cite{MultiSense-UbiComp20} or employing deep neural networks to overfit CSI~\cite{huang2024wimans}, have been explored for multi-person sensing; yet these approaches fail to scale up due to the lack of \textit{physical-layer diversity}.
+Another line of work collects signals across different antenna arrays~\cite{mDTrack-MobiCom19, karanam2019tracking, song2024siwis} or channels~\cite{xie2015precise, Chronos-NSDI16, li2024uwb} to compensate the limited bandwidth with spatial or temporal diversity, but it often requires complex system modifications and may disrupt normal communications.
+Consequently, developing a realistic multi-person Wi-Fi sensing method is an essential and urgent step toward realizing the ISAC ambition.